 These usually have no significance and no further follow-up is needed.
 Examples include conditions like echogenic intracardiac focus (a small white spot in fetal heart, which does not affect the function of the heart) or choroid plexus cysts (small cysts within the choroid plexus of the fetal brain, which does not affect the function of the brain)

 Some of these differences are also known as soft markers.
 This means that these features may be seen in normal babies, but they occur more frequently in babies with certain chromosome abnormalities.
 Soft markers for Down syndrome include echogenic intracardiac focus, shortened femur, and dilation of the collecting system of the kidney.
-Presence of multiple such soft markers increase the risk for a chromosome abnormality and further testing may be suggested.
+The presence of multiple such soft markers increases the risk for a chromosome abnormality and further testing may be suggested.

 Abnormality with minor significance